 Education Battle Plan

 To qualify as an engineer almost certainly requires a bachelor’s degree, and National University offers a good option.

-A bachelor’s degree in construction engineering technology prepares you for a career as a leader in the construction industry.
-A bachelor’s degree in construction management stresses communication skills, math and the legal aspects of construction.
+A Bachelor of Science in Construction Management prepares you for a career as a leader in the construction industry.
+A bachelor’s degree in construction management stresses communication skills, math, and the legal aspects of construction.